When Are My Estimated Tax Payments Due in 2020?

 When Should You Pay Estimated Tax Payments?

-(NOTE: The dates above are for the final 2018 payment and for tax year 2019.
-The due dates are generally April 15, June 15, September 15, and January 15 but if they fall on a weekend or holiday, the due dates are moved to the next available work day.)
+(NOTE: The due dates are generally April 15, June 15, September 15, and January 15 but if they fall on a weekend or holiday, the due dates are moved to the next available work day.)

 You have a few options for paying your quarterly taxes.
 They are as follows:

-- When you submit your annual tax return, apply the refund to your taxes for the next quarter.
+- When you submit your annual tax return, apply the refund to your estimated taxes for the next year.

 - Mail a check or money order with Form 1040-ES each quarter.

-- Visit eftps.gov to use the Electronic Federal Tax Payment System.
+- Visit IRS.gov to use the Electronic Federal Tax Payment System.
 Here you can make payments weekly, quarterly, or monthly, and you can set up payments up to a year in advance.

 - Enlist the help of a tax advisor.
 At a Block Advisors location near you, schedule a meeting so the advisor can review your situation, and they can navigate your quarterly or yearly tax obligations based on your unique situation.
 Once a plan is created, the tax advisor can file on your behalf.